 $4.00 / day = $24.00 for the Expedition.

 Ostrom Cordura Canoe Pack with waterproof dry bag inserts*

 $2.00 / day = $12.00 for the Expedition.

 What You Should Bring With You

 Our clothing lists have been developed from years of experience spent living and teaching in the outdoors.
 The clothing list has been designed for your safety and comfort for this particular experience.

 To give you an idea of how we dress and pack at Leaders of the Day, think of two sets of clothing: a quick drying “wet” outfit for day wear and a warm “dry” outfit of layers to change into for the evenings and to sleep.
 Each day you will wear a set of clothes that, despite your best intentions, might get wet to some degree during the course of your planned activities.

-You will need to bring your own waterproof Dry bag, Pro Pack or Barrel pack (or rent one from us and then line it with a durable plastic bag) to keep all the things you are not currently wearing dry (e.g. your warm and “dry” evening wear) Please keep this in mind when packing your things as listed above.
+You will need to bring your own waterproof Dry bag, Pro Pack or Barrel pack (or rent one from us) to keep all the things you are not currently wearing dry (e.g. your warm and “dry” evening wear) Please keep this in mind when packing your things as listed above.

 You will need to carry and portage everything you bring as well as some group equipment that will be packed separately.
 You may not end up wearing everything on the list, but if the weather is wet or cold, you will be happy that you have it.
 Remember: Be prepared.
 “Dress for Success”.